jazeela221b/DATA-SCIENCE-AND-ANALYTICS-WORKS/MACHINE LEARNING/readme.md

-###  Here,i have used both jupytor notebook and kaggle notebook
+### Here,I have used both jupytor notebook and kaggle notebook.